Invest in Stocks by Trading Sell to Open Put Options

 Many investors feel uneasy when the stock market starts heading down, and if the trend continues, they start to feel outright panic.
 Suddenly, people want to sell off their shares quickly to avoid any further drops in stock prices and the resulting hit to their portfolio's value.
 As an options trader, you can take advantage of this down-market volatility to help investors curtail their losses while also earning a potential profit for yourself.

-If you're a seasoned investor, this process allows you to leverage the knowledge you’ve already acquired about various businesses through your years of studying various annual reports, 10-Ks, and other SEC filings.
+If you're a seasoned trader, this process allows you to leverage the knowledge you’ve already acquired about various businesses through your years of studying various annual reports, 10-Ks, and other SEC filings.

 For Comparison: A Regular Stock Buy